Aleynaesr/city-app-with-springboot-rest-api/README.md

 ## How it builded :

-- First, the api was created with the SprinBoot Java framework.You can see codes in CityApi.
+- First, the api was created with the SpringBoot Java framework.You can see the codes in CityApi file.

 #### More Information --> <a href="http://aleynaeser.site/springboot-ile-rest-api-olusturmak/">Creating Rest API with SpringBoot</a>